MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 ## Deployment

 By default, Bicep templates install the AKS cluster with the [Azure CNI Overlay](azure-cni-overlay.md) network plugin and the [Cilium](azure-cni-powered-by-cilium.md) data plane.
-You can an alternative network plugin.
+You can use an alternative network plugin.
 Additionally, the project shows how to deploy an AKS cluster with the following extensions and features:

 - [Microsoft Entra Workload ID][aks-workload-id]
 - [Istio-based service mesh add-on](/azure/aks/istio-about)